 The open format of the course is designed for the student to gain additional skills/experience necessary in a professional/clinical area of interest.
-Basic course objectives will be practical in nature for the modality of interest.
-The student in consultation with the instructor will develop valid course objectives.
+Basic course objectives are practical in nature for the modality of interest.
+Prerequisite: Department Chair Approval